tomosterlund/qalendar/docs/migration.md

 events.
 Nothing has to be configured for this.
 Nevertheless, if any of your business logic or tests are tied to the type of elements that is displayed in the calendar, you might want to test your implementation on a small screen before rolling out an update.

+Please note, that in case you are using the `monthEvent` slot, this will now only work for larger screens.
+The custom month event slot for mobile view will be released with a later minor version.